Previous Page Next Page

 • Work-related reason for the search; it must be related to the agency’s case activities or investigation.

 • Demographic information for each person for whom a search is requested.
-The agency should provide as much information as possible, such as the name, date of birth and, Social Security number (SSN).
+The agency should provide as much information as possible, such as the name, date of birth, and Social Security number (SSN).

 • Previous Texas addresses, if available.